 The Kidney Health Care program provides wrap-around Part D coverage for eligible people.
 CMS has classified this program as a State Pharmaceutical Assistance Plan (SPAP).

-Drug manufacturers that want to participate in either the CSHCN Drug Rebate Program or KHC Drug Rebate Program must complete and sign two originals of the CSHCN Drug Rebate Agreement or KHC Drug Rebate Agreement and return two originals to the appropriate rebate administration contact.
+Manufacturers complete and sign two originals of the CSHCN Drug Rebate Agreement or KHC Drug Rebate Agreement and return two originals to the appropriate rebate administration contact to participate in either the CSHCN Drug Rebate Program or KHC Drug Rebate Program.

-Rebate contracts that require manufacturer pricing or inquiries about manufacturer payments should be directed to the appropriate rebate administration contact.
+Rebate contracts requiring manufacturer pricing or inquiries about manufacturer payments should be directed to the appropriate rebate administration contact.